shakfu/py-js/source/projects/README.md

 make cmake
 ```

-The projects currently into two groups:
+The projects currently fall into two groups:

 ## A. Implementation and Packaging Experiments